About the Artists

 Day 12: one artist inspecting and detailing handle connections; making jigs and installing clappers.

-If we look at the breakdown of the process, we see that there are 9 days where one artist can perform the required tasks, and 3 days where two artists are required.
+Day 13: One artist detailing and checking clapper connections, inspecting and assessing the overall bell, then signing itIf we look at the breakdown of the process, we see that there are 9 days where one artist can perform the required tasks, and 3 days where two artists are required.
 This adds up to 12 working days for one artist and 3for the other, for a total of 15 individual work days.
 During this 11 to 12 day time period (not including our day of rest) we would be working on one day’s worth of bell bodies, approximately 11 to 12 pieces.
 In the end, three pieces may not make the grade because of structural or stylistic flaws and will have to be discounted at time of sale or trashed.
 Thus, only if we’re exceptionally lucky do we pull off an average of three quarters of one bell in one day.
 When you take into consideration the rising cost of space, natural gas, electricity, insurance, equipment and materials in today’s market, as well as the cost of labour or the return some may feel entitled to for their services, one can only come to the conclusion that the artists in question must be passionately committed to their art form.
 Well, we can certainly say that we love and are committed to this style of glass, while an economist may think that we should just be committed.

-We hope that you, the reader, have come to a better understanding of the filigrana and millifiori techniques that we use in the creation of our work.
+We are pleased to say we make our glass from beginning to end.
+From melting our own crystal, producing our own complex canes, to decorating and engraving on a traditional stone wheel, we have no employees.
+This is not a factory setup, we do it all.We hope that you, the reader, have come to a better understanding of the filigrana and millifiori techniques that we use in the creation of our work.
 Both Virginia and Tony welcome your questions either in person or by email.
 It’s easy to see why this method of glass making eluded the rest of the world for centuries - no one could wrap their head around the lengthy, intricate process involved.
 Interestingly enough, when the Murano secrets escaped the Venetian lagoon many hundreds of years ago, the techniques began to show up in the making of candy, baked goods, pottery and plasticized clay products such as fimo.
 In today’s world, there are a select few who continue these past traditions - creating paper weights, orbs, vases, bowls, goblets, plates and bells –each putting their own personal ‘twist’ on an ancient technique that is as timeless as it is beautiful.

 Virginia Wilson Toccalino Tony Toccalino

-VWT Glass, Milton, ON CA
+VWT Glass, Milton, ON CAwww.vwtglass.ca